SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 for each interval from the variety of geologic models under examination; this currently includes CM2004, YT32011, WB2018 and WB2021

+#### V_SYS_DIFA_GL

+This is the base view for a number of routines/views accessing the D_INTERVAL_FORM_ASSIGN table.
+In particular, it is used to generate the information necessary to determine the penetration of the interval (i.e.
+GL_SCREEN_M) into an aquifer as part of the Transmissivity and Hydraulic Conductivity calculation (refer to V_SYS_PUMP_MOE_TRANS_SOURCE).
+The following tables and views are accessed: V_SYS_GENERAL_INTERVAL; V_SYS_INT_MON_MAX_MIN;
+D_INTERVAL_FORM_ASSIGN; R_GEOL_UNIT_CODE (for determining if a given layer is classified as an AQUIFER).
+Both the MON_TOP_ELEV and MON_BOT_ELEV values must be non-null.

+If the top layer matches the bottom layer (with regard to the screen top and bottom), the length of the screen is considered for penetration.
+If the bottom layer, only, is considered an aquifer, the distance from the bottom to the bottom of the prevous layer is considered (this is also the default if no condition is otherwise met).
+If the top layer, only, is considered an aquifer, the distance from the top to the top of the next layer is considered.

+#### V_SYS_DIFA_GL_ASSIGN

+This view determines the appropriate ASSIGNED_UNIT, by geologic model and interval, based upon: the top and bottom units encountered by the screen;
+whether either is an aquifer; the degree of penetration of the geologic layer by the screen; etc...
+The coding for the view should be examined for complete details.

+#### V_SYS_DIFA_GL_[geologic unit]

+Using V_SYS_DIFA_GL as a base, returns all records from D_INTERVAL_FORM_ASSIGN for which the interval has an assigned formation of [geologic unit].
+Note that, currently (as of 20200622), either of the top or bottom of the interval must lie within the formation.

+#### V_SYS_DIFA_GL_[geologic unit]_[model]

+Using V_SYS_DIFA_GL_[geologic unit] as a base, returns those records from D_INTERVAL_FORM_ASSIGN that correspond to the specified [model].

+#### V_SYS_DIFA_GL_MOD_[model]

+Using V_SYS_DIFA_GL as a base, returns those records that pass some error checks and that correspond to the specified [model].
+These checks include: having valid top and bottom screen depths; the bottom depth must be greater than the top depth; the top depth must be greater than or equal to zero; the bottom depth must be greater than zero.

+Note that this is used as part of the process for calculating the Transmissivity and Hydraulic Conductivity for the particular interval.

+#### V_SYS_DIT1_INT_PAR_DAY

+Extracts every parameter from D_INTERVAL_TEMPORAL_1A/B with the original SAM_SAMPLE_DATE converted to a string in the format [yyyymmdd].
+The parameter name and units are also present.
+As any parameter can be recorded multiple times on a particular day the minimum, maximum, count and average value is returned.
+This view can be used as a base to create a table-format spreadsheet for examination of parameter changes over time for a particular interval.

+#### V_SYS_DIT_COUNTS

+Returns the number of records as found in each of the temporal tables related through INT_ID (and the associated LOC_ID).
+Note that the counts from 1A are the number of samples while the counts from 1B are the number of parameters.

+#### V_SYS_DOC_BH_NONMOE_LOCNS

+This view returns a list of the non-MOE PDFs assembled within the ORMGP Report Library.
+By default, these are entitled [\<LOC_ID\>.pdf] and are stored within the DOC_FOLDER_ID [10000].
+This relies upon a definition of LOC_ALIAS_TYPE_CODE of [6] (i.e. Borehole Document Name) in D_LOCATION_ALIAS with the LOC_ID stored in the LOC_ALIAS_NAME field.

 #### V_SYS_DOC_REPLIB_ENTRY

 This view returns the fields and values from D_DOCUMENT and D_LOCATION that mimics the format of the table in the Microsoft Access Report Library template.
 It is used as a source to represent all documents currently stored in the database.